Arla Foods Ingredients Invests For Growth In Latin America

-(MENAFN- GlobeNewsWire - Nasdaq) COPENHAGEN, Denmark, Oct.
-10, 2023 (GLOBE NEWSWIRE) -- Arla Foods Ingredients has enhanced its Porteña facility in Argentina to cater to the growing demand for quality whey ingredients globally, especially in Latin America.
+(MENAFN- Media OutReach Newswire) COPENHAGEN, DENMARK - Media OutReach - 11 October 2023 - Arla Foods Ingredients has enhanced its Porteña facility in Argentina to cater to the growing demand for quality whey ingredients globally, especially in Latin America.
 A notable upgrade is a new drying tower, which increases whey permeate powder capacity and paves the way for infant-formula-grade protein production.

 Upon finalizing financial agreements, RELCO will lead the tower's construction, aiming for a 2026 finish.